New! Patiently™ by FSA & HSA Store®: Use pre-tax dollars for weight loss treatment. | Get started today

 Flexible Spending Account Eligible Expenses For Home

 The answer to this question may surprise you.
-Yes, if home renovations help to accommodate a specific medical condition, then these could be covered by a Flexible Spending Account (FSA).
-While many people associate their FSA with usual medical costs such as co-pays and deductibles at the doctor’s office, or even medical products, many people are not aware that home renovation could be reimbursed as well.
+Yes, if home renovations help to accommodate a specific medical condition, then these could be covered by a Flexible Spending Account (FSA)with a Letter of Medical Necessity from a licensed healthcare provider.
+While many people associate their FSA with usual medical costs such as co-pays and deductibles at the doctor’s office, or even medical products, many people are not aware that home renovatios, in limited circumstances, could be reimbursed as well.

 Who determines Eligibility?